mj-km/makinteractlab.github.io/_pages/publications.md

 DaYe Kang, Tony Hoi, Nicolai Marquardt, Bilge Mutlu, and Andrea BIanchi.
 2021. **ToonNote: Improving Communication in Computational Notebooks Using Interactive Data Comics**.
 To appear in _CHI 2021_.

 Woojin Lee, Ramkrishna Prasad, Seungwoo Je, Yoonji Kim, Ian Oakley, Daniel Ashbrook , Andrea Bianchi. **VirtualWire: Supporting Rapid Prototyping with Instant Reconfigurations of Wires in Breadboarded Circuits**.
 To appear in _TEI 2021_.

+Myung Jin Kim and Andrea Bianchi.
+2021. **Exploring Pseudo Hand-Eye Interaction on the Head-Mounted Display**.
+In Proceedings of _Augmented Humans 2021_.

 ---